-How to Pack a Makeup Bag for Your Next VacationMarch 21, 2022
+How to Pack Your Makeup Bag Like a Pro for Your Next VacationApril 05, 2023

-After what feels like two years of being sedentary, one of the top things on our minds is going on a much-needed vacation.
-Deciding where to go is the fun part, but packing can take a lot of strategy — especially when it comes to your beauty essentials.
-To ensure you’re well-prepared for your next trip and to keep packing-related stress to a minimum, we asked Kristina Rodulfo, beauty editor turned travel influencer, to share her smart packing tips and favorite travel-friendly products.
-Keep reading for her foolproof advice that will make packing your makeup bag a breeze.
+One of the most exciting things about summer (which, believe it or not, is right around the corner) is planning a much-deserved vacation.
+Deciding where to go is the fun part, but packing can take a lot of time and strategy — especially when it comes to your beauty essentials.
+To keep packing-related stress to a minimum and ensure you’re well-prepared for your next trip, we asked Kristina Rodulfo, a beauty and travel influencer, and makeup artist Amrita Mehta, to share their smart packing tips and favorite travel-friendly products.
+Keep reading for their foolproof advice that will make packing your makeup bag a breeze.

 “I’m a huge fan of Cadence Capsules because they’re highly durable and magnetic,” says Rodulfo.
 “I’ve used them for body wash, shampoo, facial cleanser, moisturizer and foundation — you can even use them to pack vitamins or jewelry.”

 The same sentiment rings true for travel-sized makeup products.
 “Most full-sized makeup products are already below the travel limit for liquids,” says Rodulfo.
 “The only time I think it’s beneficial to buy a travel-sized product is for perfume — you wouldn’t want the glass bottle cracking in transit!”

 Pack Solid, Multi-Use Makeup

 Have you ever opened your makeup bag after arriving at your destination only to find a goopy, sopping mess?
 This will always be a possibility when you pack liquid products.
 “I recommend using solid products where you can, so you don’t have to worry about liquid spilling in your luggage or being over the limit at TSA,” says Rodulfo.
 “Makeup products like blush and foundation come in solids, as well as some skincare, too.”